codekrolik2/VUnion/VUnionCore/src/main/resources/VUnion docs/VUnion operations.md

 TODO: differentiate between minimal diffs (RAM based) and DB-based diffs with redundant version changes.
 TODO: consider an alternative architecture with a single actor with embedded version generator applying updates to DB in ordered way, a flavor of Proxy persistence thread
+TODO: alternative data model - rather than storing normalized data, store diffs in sequence, read them sequentially upon load

 VGraph operations

-NB: Those diffes may be simplefied for rAM-only use case, but outlined as they should appear in presence of fault-tolerant MySQL/Galera DB (certain updates are redundant to mitigate possible race conditions on Galera side).
+NB: Those diffes may be simplified for rAM-only use case, but outlined as they should appear in presence of fault-tolerant MySQL/Galera DB (certain updates are redundant to mitigate possible race conditions on Galera side).

 Let's define abstract Counter, that produces globally monotonically increasing sequence.